 Dining at Tokyo Disney Resort is a huge topic unto itself, and this guide is already getting really long, so this will just cover the basics.
 First, for specific restaurants, make sure to check out our Tokyo Disney Resort Restaurant Reviews.

 Snacking should be a big part of your trip.
 The cost of this can quickly add up, but it’s an integral part of the Tokyo experience.
-We have a post on Awesome Tokyo Disneyland Snacks that you can check out to get some ideas.
-You’ve probably already heard about Tokyo Disney Resort’s crazy popcorn flavors, and while we feel these are over-hyped, they’re definitely worth trying so you can form your own opinion.
+We have posts on Awesome Tokyo Disneyland Snacks and Awesome Tokyo DisneySea Snacks that you can check out to get some ideas.
+Tokyo Disney Resort has some crazy popcorn flavors, and they’re definitely worth trying so you can form your own opinion.